 Adonis Baths, Paphos

-The Millomeri Waterfalls are the largest cascades in Cyprus, with an astonishing water drop of 15 meters.
-They are easily accessible through the majestic Troodos Mountains, and are an unmissable site for nature-loving travelers; the curves in the rock made by the water here are sleek and astounding.
+The Millomeri Waterfalls are the largest cascades in Cyprus, with an astonishing water drop of 15m.
+They are easily accessible through the majestic Troodos Mountains, and are an unmissable site for nature-loving travellers; the curves in the rock made by the water here are sleek and astounding.